ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

       dotsize  :  0.8,    // of a cell
       barstyle :  line    // or arc
       barwidth :  0.8,    // of a dot
-      fingers  :  true,   // show fingering if available (or "below") fretbasetext : %s   // Text to show the fret base fretbaseposition : left   // Position for the fret base },
+      fingers  :  true,   // show fingering if available (or below, bar_only, false) fretbasetext : %s   // Text to show the fret base fretbaseposition : left   // Position for the fret base },